jina-ai/finetuner/docs/3_how_to/3_2_image_to_image.md

 {'status': 'CREATED', 'details': 'Run submitted and awaits execution'}
 ```

-Since some runs might take up to several hours/days, it's important to know how to reconnect to Finetuner and retrieve your runs.
+Since some runs might take up to several hours, it's important to know how to reconnect to Finetuner and retrieve your runs.

 ```python
 import finetuner